 The Path Ahead:

 As I move forward, I feel more grounded in my identity: not just as a researcher or engineer, but as a philosophically informed technologist.
-I don't pretend to have all the answers.
-But I care deeply about asking the right questions—and making sure that, when AI touches people's lives, it does so with humility, fairness, and respect.
+I care deeply about asking the right questions and making sure that, when AI touches people's lives, it does so with humility, fairness, and respect.